GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 **Custom** facets provide a range of different facets including:

--**Word** facet - this breaks down text into words and counts the number of records each word appears in -**Duplicates** facet - this results in a binary facet of 'true' or 'false'.
+- **Word** facet - this breaks down text into words and counts the number of records each word appears in
+- **Duplicates** facet - this results in a binary facet of 'true' or 'false'.
 Rows appear in the 'tru' facet if the value in the selected column is an exact match for a value in the same column in another row.
--**Text length** facet - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
+- **Text length** facet - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
 This can be useful for spotting incorrect or unusual data in a field where specific lengths are expected (e.g., if the values are expected to be years, any row with a text length of more than 4 for that column is likely to be incorrect.)
--**Facet by blank** - a binary facet of 'true' or 'false'.
+- **Facet by blank** - a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if they have no data present in that column.
 This is useful when looking for missing data.

 #### Activity - what data is missing in `Crash_Type` column
 Use facets to find out how many records are missing crash type data?